pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 - Chapter 2: OPSEC & Defense Evasion
 - Chapter 3: Compromise Active Directory Domain Services

 [Chapter 1 & 2](https://github.com/WesleyWong420/RedTeamOps-Havoc-101) had been conducted by Wesley.
 However, the last chapter had not yet been completed physically due to time limitation.
-Therefore, I decided to write an complete guide on how to compromise an simple AD network as an alternative.
+Therefore, I decided to write a complete guide on how to compromise a simple AD network as an alternative.
 (This guide will be the same as what I want to share in the workshop)

 ## 🪟 Active Directory
 Some texts here...